Nani Bashak

+Early life

+Bashak, born on 17 November 1917, was the only son of a noble family residing on Madan Mohan Basak Lane in Dhaka, a location historically tied to his lineage.

 Career

-Bashak, born on 17 November 1917, was the only son of a noble family residing on Madan Mohan Basak Lane in Dhaka, a location historically tied to his lineage.
-He began his refereeing career in the Dhaka League in the mid-1950s and also officiated in cup competitions such as the Aga Khan Gold Cup, Sher-e-Bangla Cup, and the Independence Day Cup.
+He began his refereeing career in the Dhaka League in the mid-1950s and also officiated in cup competitions such as the Aga Khan Gold Cup, Sher-e-Bangla Cup, and the Independence Day Football Tournament.

 Bashak was the coach of the Shadhin Bangla football team, formed during the Bangladesh Liberation War.
 However, according to the team's captain, Zakaria Pintoo, Bashak was only a coach on paper, as Ali Imam, one of the team's founders, usually carried out the coaching duties.
 The claim was later confirmed by the team's official, Saidur Rahman Patel.

 On 13 February 1972, in the first football match held in post-independent Bangladesh, between the Bangladesh XI and President XI, Bashak served as the coach of the Bangladesh XI team, which mainly consisted of players from the Shadhin Bangla football team.
 The team lost the game, held at Dhaka Stadium, by 0–2.

-In 1975, he refereed at the Merdeka Cup held in Malaysia.
+He refereed at the 1975 Merdeka Tournament held in Malaysia.